Skip to content

 Today, the pool is filled with warm, mineral-rich water and scattered with submerged Roman columns, believed to have collapsed during an ancient earthquake.

-The agora and colonnaded streets
+The agora and Frontinus Street

-The necropolis
+The Hierapolis necropolis

 Paragliders and the living sky